 The Recreation Department administers 13 plots at the Community Garden on Miry Brook Road, and the renting of Hatter’s Park Community Hall and Pavilion.

-This will be our fourth year of Summer Movie Nights at Candlewood Town Park, showing four free movies on Saturday nights during the month of July.
+This will be our fifth year of Summer Movie Nights at Candlewood Town Park, showing four free movies on Thursday nights during the month of July.
 These movies are made possible through the generous donations of local businesses and residents.
 The CT Bass Federation sponsored a charity fishing tournament for the 26 Angels Foundation in memory of the Sandy Hook tragedy.
 The Recreation Department and Gaylord Hospital hosted a fishing tournament for Wounded Warriors at Candlewood Lake we also worked in conjunction with the CT DEP to sponsor a Hunter Safety Course.
 The Department installed an outdoor skating rink at Rogers Park open during the winter months.
 Danbury Youth Baseball has added Buddy Ball, a baseball program for children with special needs.
 The Department continues to explore new opportunities to enhance program offerings for pre-school age children.
 We will also focus our attention into integrating our diverse youth population in public and private programs.
-We are actively pursuing a suitable location to build a dog park soon and we have begun construction of a skate board park which will be located on the corner of Patriot Dr. and Pahquioque Ave.
+We expect to announce the location of a dog park soon and we have begun construction of a skate board park which will be located on the corner of Patriot Dr. and Pahquioque Ave.
 Feel free to check the City of Danbury web site for updates on all ongoing activities.

 Each year the Recreation Department contributes financial support to the many non-profit organizations that sponsor a variety of athletic activities offered to all the children in Danbury.